erikjan22/Scalable-Slack-cluster/README.md

 _remaining issues:_

-_- Fix DEPRECATION WARNING resulting from the outdated Ansible notebook_

-_- Issues with Spark cluster: new workers don't always want to conenct to the master_
+_- Issues with Spark cluster: new workers don't always want to connect to the master_ I have the idea that this only happens after you try to add to start an ansible playbook on an individual slave node.

 _- Check to see if in the hosts file you can also use another name than ansible-node to point to the main machine_

 _- makesure that port 8080 is opened on the master node_

-_- there might be something wrong with the installation of pip3.
-Make sure the installation for simplejson is working.
-This might have something to do with the fact that pip3 is not functioning when the locale settings have not been set properly_

 _- Protect the ClusterInfo.json file from user interference_

 _- Modify upscaling Flask function so that user can give an argument to make multiple slaves.
 Do the same for downscaling_

 _- Integrate everything with ansible: --> when using ansible-playbook, ssh will ask to add fingerprint.
 Anser this by default with yes --> when logging in to a new machien with the saem local ip, ssh will complain, since the ip is known, but the fingerprints do not match.
 Use_ `ssh-keygen -f "/home/erik/.ssh/known_hosts" -R 10.0.0.5` _to remove previous fingerprint.
 Try to do this automatically: when deleting a machine, also remove the fingerprint._

-_- make sure that the flask clusterinfo option will return something logical when there is no cluster present._

 _- How about the idea of creating an image from the master node:_